aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

     app.UseAuthorization();

     //No need to have a dipatcher middleware here.
-    //The resolved endpoint is automatically dispacthed to a controller action
+    //The resolved endpoint is automatically dispacthed to a controller action at the end
+    //of the middleware pipeline
-    //or a 404 not found is returned if an endpoint was not able to be resolved }
+    //If an endpoint was not able to be resolved, a 404 not found is returned at the end
+    //of the middleware pipeline
+}
 ```